BeyondPerception/ContestFrontend/README.md

 Make sure to fork the repository.
 Then make sure to spoon the repository.

 How do I move my partition pls help

+Yes